nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * has a need to manage a significant number of contacts
+* sociable and has multiple different friend groups that can partially overlap
-* regularly organises birthday parties for these contact
+* regularly organises birthday parties for these contacts
 * regularly invites other contacts to these parties
 * needs to keep track of different groups who are invited to different parties
 * prefer desktop apps over other types